top of page

 She turned, and she went, again, before she asked herself why.
 When she reached him, he placed his hands on her hips and kissed her once, then stopped.

 He climbed into bed.
 She stood there for a moment, heat pooling in her abdomen, unspent.
 It took her several seconds to realize he was doing it again.
 Withholding.
-Just as it had been before Marco.
-She lay awake longer than he did, listening to his breathing, feeling something in herself lean toward him, asking without words.
-At least he was with her.
+Just as it had been before he got angry about Marco.

-She woke up the next morning alone in bed and still in his shirt.
-She stayed like that for a while, staring at the fresco and the wide windows and the calm sea beyond, listening to the birds sing and trees rustle.
 She grabbed her rosary from the nightstand, the only thing she'd unpacked herself when they first arrived, and said a few halfhearted Glory Bes until she was sick of it.
 Then, she stood and walked to the standing mirror, picking up a silver brush from the vanity beside it.
 Nina hadn’t called in weeks.
 Lisa hadn’t called since they got here, though she suspected Roman was behind that.

 Gentle footsteps approached, and she smelled him step into their spa-like room.
 Her body shook a little when he walked up behind it, wrapped his arms around her waist, and met her gaze in the mirror.
 Even her voice shook when she said his name.

+“Good morning,” he said.
 She leaned back into him, but her eyes in the mirror remained watchful, waiting.
 He took the silver brush from her hand and placed it perfectly on the vanity.
 His hair was damp, his torso shirtless, and she smelled the saltwater all over him from the sea.

 He placed his hand lightly on her throat, drawing the breath from her lungs, and tipped her chin upward so she had no choice but to meet his eyes.